TimEvWw/FarmBotController/README.md

 Usage
 =====

 Use "ruby menu.rb" to start the software.
 A menu will appear.
 Type the command needed and press enter.
+It is also possible to add a list of commands to the file 'testcommands.csv' and use the menu to execute the file.

 Still to do
 ===========

-* A lot of the settings for pins, sleep times, timeouts and motor inversions have to be moved to configuration.\
+* A lot of the settings for pins, sleep times, timeouts and motor inversions have to be moved to configuration.
 * Check if it works with the nema 17 motor from OpenBuilds